 Arguably, the most important element of play is the sense of safety and belonging it can provide.
 More than 8 million children in Uganda are considered to be vulnerable to harm (UNICEF, 2019).
 Violence, exploitation and abuse in all forms put children’s physical and mental health and education at risk.
 For many children in Uganda, daily life presents challenges, from poverty to family disruptions.
 Play provides a safe and supportive environment where children can express their feelings, cope with stress, and process emotions and trauma, fostering a sense of security and confidence that is vital for mental health.

 Every Saturday we run our Saturday Kids Clubs across 10 different communities.
 Each Kids Club is run by a team of local volunteers who have a desire to see the lives of children in their community change for the better.
 These volunteers give up their time each week to organise games and sports; sing songs; lead Bible teaching, dramas and stories; facilitate counselling sessions and serve the children a meal.
-Having the opportunity just to play and have fun is so important.
+Children have a right to play, and having this opportunity just to play and have fun is so important.
 Play is incredibly therapeutic for young children who have experienced trauma, abuse or other challenges in their lives.

 In Uganda, play is much more than a pastime—it's a crucial part of every child’s development.
 Through play, children learn to navigate the world around them and prepare for the challenges of adult life.
 In every game, song, and dance, there is an opportunity for growth, learning, and joy, which is why it is such a key element in all of our projects.